sphamandla-s/Rock-Paper-Scissors-Game-as-my-first-javascript-project/README.md

 # Score-Keeper-First-Javascript

-my first project using javascript, i will be coding a score keeper with:
+my first project using javascript, i will be coding a Rock Paper Scissors with:
     - HTML
     - CSS
     - JAVASCRIPT